 Roll out your clay to about 4mm.
 We find that using a silicone mat and an icing rolling pin makes for a smoother clay and also makes the clay easier to remove.

-The only thing to bear in mind is that the center of the flow is large enough for the pinch pot.
+The only thing to bear in mind is that the centre of the flow is large enough for the pinch pot.

 For the pot, we cut out a circle using a roll of tape as a guide.
 This clay was thicker at around 5mm, to allow for manipulation.
 Alternatively, you could make a traditional pinch pot.

-We kept checking that our bowl was large enough for a tea light to fit into.
+We kept checking that our bowl was large enough to fit a tea light.
 We scored the bottom of the bowl and also the area of the flower where we wanted to connect the bowl before pushing them together.

 We then shaped our petals to give the flowers more movement before allowing the clay to dry.

-Then the boys painted their flowers with acrylic paints.
+Then the boys painted their flowers with acrylic paint.
 Yellow for the petals.

-Then they added some red to the yellow paint to make orange for the bowls or centers of the flowers.
-Once the paint has dried you can apply a varnish or some Modgepodge, but you do not have to seal them.
+Then they added some red to the yellow paint to make orange for the bowls or centres of the flowers.
+Once the paint has dried, you can apply varnish or some Mod Podge, but you do not have to seal them.

 The DIY Daffodil Clay Pots look fantastic as ring dishes or with tea lights in.